HarborNAS/webui/docs/contributing_code.md

 We maintain a [Help Wanted list](https://ixsystems.atlassian.net/issues/?filter=12107) – a list of tasks that are easier to get started with.

 - Pick an issue from the [Help Wanted list.](https://ixsystems.atlassian.net/issues/?filter=12107)
 - Assign it to yourself, so that no one else works on it.

 Feel free to assign any one issue from the queue, regardless of current assignee.

 > [!NOTE]
-> If you have discovered a new bug in TrueNAS, it's still best to create a Jira ticket first before attempting to fix it.
+> If you have discovered a new bug in HarborNAS, it's still best to create a Jira ticket first before attempting to fix it.

 ### Update The code

 - Fork the repo.

 - Set up development environment by following the [Setup Guide.](https://github.com/truenas/webui/blob/master/docs/setup.md)